aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 •	Create logic, in this case Lambda functions, to execute the necessary steps within the orchestrated pipeline required to build, train, and host ML models in an end-to-end pipeline

+The same [extensions noted](../1-Built-In-Algorithm/README.md) in the Built-In-Algorithm can be applied to a base pipeline similar to this to continue to mature the pipeline.

-For this lab, we will use a series of manual steps outlined in this document combined with two CloudFormation templates.
+For this lab, we will use the steps outlined in this document combined with two [CloudFormation](https://aws.amazon.com/cloudformation/) templates to create your pipeline.
 CloudFormation is an AWS service that allows you to model your entire infrastructure using YAML/JSON templates.
 The use of CloudFormation is included not only for  simplicity in lab setup but also to demonstrate the capabilities and benefits of Infrastructure-as-Code(IAC) and Configuration-as-Code(CAC).
+We will also utilize SageMaker Notebook Instances as our lab environment to ensure a consistent experience.

-## **There are steps in the lab that assume you are using N.Virginia (us-east-1).
+## **IMPORTANT:  There are steps in the lab that assume you are using N.Virginia (us-east-1).
 Please use us-east-1 for this workshop**

 ---